-- Obtain a MED-1 and pass a regular or special periodic physical.
-(MED-1 form can be obtained from the local supervisor that will provide the employee with a list of approved medical facilities where the appointment will be scheduled.) - All Train Service Employees are required to pass a periodic physical no more than 450 days of the initial certification or recertification regardless of age. - Regular periodical examinations must be completed not less than 90 days prior to expiration of certification. - As a condition of employment and maintaining certification, each certified Passenger Conductor and Conductor, as well as Assistant Conductor, must immediately notify Amtrak Medical Services if their best correctable vision or hearing has deteriorated to the extent that the individual no longer meets the minimum standards of hearing and vision acuity required by 49 CFR Part 242.
-(Further, Certified Passenger Conductors, Conductors and Assistant Conductors will no longer be medically qualified to perform service until such time as Amtrak Medical Services has determined that the minimum standards of hearing and vision have been met.)
+- Conductors are required to pass a periodic physical no more than 450 days of the initial certification or recertification regardless of age. - Regular periodical examinations must be completed not less than 60 days prior to expiration of certification. - As a condition of employment and maintaining certification, each certified Passenger Conductor and Conductor, as well as Assistant Conductor, must immediately notify Amtrak Medical Services if their best correctable vision or hearing has deteriorated to the extent that the individual no longer meets the minimum standards of hearing and vision acuity required by 49 CFR Part 242.
+(Further, Certified Passenger Conductors, Conductors and Assistant Conductors will no longer be medically

-- Special periodical examinations may be required as frequently as deemed necessary in the judgment of Amtrak Medical Department and when returning from furlough, illness, accident, injury or at other times as directed. - Field Vision Test All Conductors who have previously had a field vision test for Conductor Certification (tested for color and/or other than color) are required to have a field vision test 6 months prior to being recertified.
-Employees needing to schedule a field vision test must contact their immediate supervisor. - j) Collective Bargaining Agreement SMART Conductors, NEC and OC Active employees must maintain their certification as required by applicable federal regulation, as a condition of continued employment, excluding temporary disqualifications, temporary de-certifications and where medically disqualified by Amtrak.
+- qualified to perform service until such time as Amtrak Medical Services has determined that the minimum standards of hearing and vision have been met.) - Special periodical examinations may be required as frequently as deemed necessary in the judgment of Amtrak Medical Department and when returning from furlough, illness, accident, injury or at other times as directed. - Employees must contact Amtrak Medical Services at (215) 349-2389 or medicalservices@amtrak. com. to begin the scheduling process.
+Medical services will contact Comprehensive Health Services (CHS) to order the exam.
+CHS will contact the employee to schedule the physical examination date. - Field Vision Test All Conductors who have previously had a field vision test for Conductor Certification (tested for color and/or other than color) are required to have a field vision test 6 months prior to being recertified.
+Employees needing to schedule a field vision test must contact their immediate supervisor.

+k) Collective Bargaining Agreement - SMART - Conductors, NEC and OC

+Active employees must maintain their certification as required by applicable federal regulation, as a condition of continued employment, excluding temporary disqualifications, temporary de-certifications and where medically disqualified by Amtrak.